dacostapiece/callhome/README.md

 domain\username or username<br>
 password

+<b>*.OVPN</b><br>
+Your OpenVPN profile file.
+It's used to connect to hub.example.com

-<b>*.ovpn and pass.txt are't syncing to this github repo, remember creating them (creds file and grabbing your corresponding OVPN file), store in the desired folder, prefarable callhome folder and rename openvpn_script.sh.</b><br>
+<b>*.ovpn and pass.txt aren't syncing to this github repo, remember creating them (creds file and grabbing your corresponding OVPN file), store in the desired folder, prefarable callhome folder and rename openvpn_script.sh.</b><br>

 <b>SENDMAIL.PY</b><br>
 This script works as a module called by myip.py and updated_interfaces.py which will send out an email with WIRED, WLAN and TUNNEL VPN addresses along with whole IFCONFIG in mail body message.